2019, Vol. 6 Issue 4, Part A

 How to cite this article:

-Mekonnen Sorsa, Gezahegne Mamo and Lemma Abera.
+Mekonnen Sorsa, Gezahegne Mamo, Lemma Abera.
 Major fish-borne bacterial and parasitic zoonoses in Ethiopia: A review.
-International Journal of Fauna and Biological Studies.
-2019; 6(4): 50-58.
+Int J Fauna Biol Stud 2019;6(4):50-58.